hyperleap-ai/mintlify-docs/README.md

 1. Remove the page reference from `docs.json`
 2. Optionally delete the `.mdx` file (or keep for future use)

+# Troubleshooting

+Sometimes AI Code Gens seriously hallucinate and add unneccessary code like `{" "}` when formatting, remove these

 ## Useful Resources

 - [Mintlify Components](https://mintlify.com/docs/components/overview)